Graduate Research Funding

 Proposals should include the following:

-(1) Cover letter with the name of applicant, netid, field of study, faculty advisor, anticipated graduation date and a brief overview of the proposal.
+1) Cover letter with the name of applicant, netid, field of study, faculty advisor, anticipated graduation date, and a brief (1-2 sentence) overview of the proposal.
 If this proposal is for a collaborative project, include the names and academic affiliations of all collaborators.

-(3) A budget with an itemized list of, and justification for, expenses.
+3) A budget with an itemized list of, and brief justification for, expenses.

-(7) Any internal Cornell funding that has been awarded, e.g. CSES or CPC.
+6) Any internal Cornell funding that has been awarded, e.g. CCSS, CSES, CPC, etc.

 Not including the CV, the proposal should not exceed 1700 words.
 IRB approval (or evidence of exemption) is not required before you apply, but if your project involves human subjects, you will need to secure IRB approval before we can release the funds.

-Please email the proposal in one document (.pdf or .docx) to inequality@cornell.edu by April 1, 2021.
+Please email the proposal in one document (.pdf or .docx) to John Niederbuhl jwn3@cornell.edu by March 29, 2024.

 Funded Projects